USAJOBS/ATP-Support/agency-administrators/different-roles.md

 section: agency-administrators
 category: agency-administrators
 sidenav: agency-administrators-different-roles
-title: What are the different roles in Agency Talent Portal?
+title: What roles are available in the Agency Talent Portal?
 ---

-There are several different roles in ATP with different responsibilities and permissions.
+When you create an Agency Talent Portal (ATP) account, you will be assigned one or more roles.
+Each role has unique responsibilities and permissions, outlined below.

 ### Agency administrator